-- 2.9.1 Require the preservation of agricultural land and protection of agricultural operations that are compatible with urban uses until such agricultural land is required for urban development. - 2.9.2 Encourage the development and maintenance of agricultural uses that will strengthen the local economy. - 2.9.3 Encourage the management of soil resources throughout all stages of development. - 2.9.4 Encourage the development of industries related to food production and the processing of agricultural products, including agri-business and other agricultural support services, such as logistics, warehousing, and co-packing. - 2.9.5 Encourage the development of an urban agriculture strategy that addresses local food production, community gardens, and urban hens and bees. - 2.9.6 Encourage that the relocation of topsoil into another municipal jurisdiction meets the requirements of that municipal jurisdiction.
+- 2.9.2.1 Require preservation of and access to agricultural lands and protection of agricultural operations that are compatible with urban uses until such agricultural land is required for population or employment growth by: - a.
+Requiring minimization of impacts on the agricultural system when undertaking integrated planning for growth management; - b.
+Encouraging compatible land uses where agricultural and nonagricultural land uses interface; - c.
+Requiring compatibility and connectivity of natural areas adjacent to agricultural areas; and - d.
+Considering reclaimed lands for uses that benefit the agricultural system. - 2.9.2.2 Encourage the development and maintenance of agricultural uses that will strengthen the local economy. - 2.9.2.3 Encourage the development of industries related to food production and the processing of agricultural products, including agri-business and other agricultural support services, such as logistics, warehousing, and copacking. - 2.9.2.4 Encourage the development of a regional approach to agricultural waste disposal.

+2.9.3 Soil Management